The ladder crystal: Deregularization

 I claim that each of the boxes $(a-\sum_i{k_i}, n_i)$ are in a ladder below the ladder of $(a-1,b)$.
 If this is the case then the sequences for $k$ and $n$ would eventually have to produce a type I locked box in column $m$ or greater, below row $a-1-(m-b)(\ell-1)$.
 This contradicts that $\lambda$ is a partition, since there is no box is position $(a-1-(m-b)(\ell-1),m)$.

-To show the claim, we just note that each successive type I locked box comes from moving up at most $\ell-2$ and to the right at least one space.
+To show the claim, we just note that each successive type I locked box comes from moving up at most $\ell-2$ and to the right at least one position.
 These are clearly in a ladder below the ladder of $(a-1, b)$, since ladders move up $\ell-1$ boxes each time they move one box to the right.
+In particular, because $(a-\sum k_i, n_j)$ stay in a ladder on or below $\mathcal{L}(a-1,b)$, $a-\sum k_i \geq \ell-1$, so that each of the boxes $(a-\sum k_i, n_j)$ are well defined (not above row $1$).

 \end{proof}